Drawdown: From Practice to Theory and Back Again: Properties of Conditional Expected Drawdown

 \subsection{Convexity of CED}

-In \cite{FollmerSchied2002, FollmerSchied2010, FollmerSchied2011}, the essence of diversification is encapsulated in the convexity axiom.
-Suppose we have two random variables $P_1$ and $P_2$ representing returns to two portfolios.
-Rather than holding either only $P_1$ or only $P_2$, an investor could \emph{diversify} by allocating a fraction $\lambda \in [0,1]$ of his capital to, say, $P_1$, and the remainder $1-\lambda$ to $P_2$.
-Under a convex risk measure $\rho$, we are ensured that diversification would not increase overall risk $\rho(P_1+P_2)$.
+According to \cite{FollmerSchied2002, FollmerSchied2010, FollmerSchied2011}, the essence of diversification is encapsulated in the convexity axiom.
+Suppose we have two processes $X$ and $Y$ representing cumuative returns to two portfolios.
+Rather than investing fully in one of the two portfolios, an investor could \emph{diversify} by allocating a fraction $\lambda \in [0,1]$ of his capital to, say, $X$, and the remainder $1-\lambda$ to $Y$.
+Under a convex risk measure, this diversification cannot increase risk.